fraudrankr/api-docs/source/index.md

 - `ban` - A user abused your system or abused other users and should be marked as bad.
 - `unban` - A user was mistakenly banned in your system.
-Avoid our system will treat good behavior as bad behavior.
+Avoid our system will treat good behaviour as bad behaviour.
 - `chargeback` - A user made a transaction that caused a chargeback.
 Please also send ``transaction_id`` that caused this chargeback.
 - `retrieval-request` - A user caused a retrieval request.